gI0baI/fast-flags/README.md

 ```

 ### Anti-aliasing
 Sets the intensity of anti-aliasing by 0 (Default), 1, 2, 4, or 8.
-The higher the number, the more it may affect performance.
+The higher the number, the more it may impact performance.

 ```json
 "FIntDebugForceMSAASamples": 1